Brunei: Post-World War II

 After World War II, a new government was formed in Brunei under the British Military Administration (BMA).
 It consisted mainly of Australian officers and servicemen.
 The administration of Brunei was passed to the Civil Administration on 6 July 1945.
 The Brunei State Council was also revived that year.
 The BMA was tasked to revive the Bruneian economy, which was extensively damaged by the Japanese during their occupation.
 They also had to put out the fires on the wells of Seria, which had been set by the Japanese prior to their defeat.

 Before 1941, the Governor of the Straits Settlements, based in Singapore, was responsible for the duties of British High Commissioner for Brunei, Sarawak, and North Borneo (now Sabah).
 The first British High Commissioner for Brunei was the Governor of Sarawak, Sir Charles Ardon Clarke.
-The Barisan Pemuda ("Youth Movement"; abbreviated as BARIP) was the first political party to be formed in Brunei, on 12 April 1946.
+The Barisan Pemuda ("Youth Front"; abbreviated as BARIP) was the first political party to be formed in Brunei, on 12 April 1946.
 The party intended to "preserve the sovereignty of the Sultan and the country, and to defend the rights of the Malays".
 BARIP also contributed to the composition of the country's national anthem.
 The party was dissolved in 1948 due to inactivity.

 In 1959, a new constitution was written declaring Brunei a self-governing state, while its foreign affairs, security, and defence remained the responsibility of the United Kingdom.
 A small rebellion erupted against the monarchy in 1962, which was suppressed with help of the UK.
 Known as the Brunei Revolt, the rebellion contributed to the Sultan's decision to opt out of joining the emerging state now called Malaysia under the umbrella of North Borneo Federation.

 Brunei gained its independence from the United Kingdom on 1 January 1984.
 The official National Day, which celebrates the country's independence, is held by tradition on 23 February.